FGV SOURCE CATALOG

 FGV SOURCE UNIVERSE

-PLEASE NOTE: FGV SOURCE AND ARTIFACT STUDIES IN NEW GEOGRAPHIC AREAS HAVE BEEN DISCONTINUED
+FGV SOURCE AND ARTIFACT STUDIES IN NEW GEOGRAPHIC AREAS WERE DISCONTINUED AT THE LAB IN 2015

 Please note that we have no plans to further expand our FGV source coverage to significant new geographic areas, either in new states or in states in which we are already working.
 We have limited laboratory resources and it appears that our current areas of geographic source coverage will keep us quite busy for many more years.